Sheet Pan Chocolate Chip Cookies

 As an Amazon Associate and member of other affiliate programs, we earn from qualifying purchases.

-Crispy almond bars are an almond brittle that feature chocolate chips, almond extract and instant coffee powder for the perfect combination of flavors.
+Sheet Pan Chocolate Chip Cookie Bars are an chocolate chip cookie brittle that feature several tasty ingredients other than chocolate chips.
+Although optional, we highly recommend adding almond extract, chopped almonds and instant coffee powder for the perfect combination of flavors.
 Cut these into perfect bars or break into irregular brittle bites, and be sure to share with your friends and family.

 I love cookies.
 Soft cookies.
 Chewy cookies.
 Bar cookies.
 Drop cookies.
-And, crispy cookies, just like these Almond Bars.
-These Crispy Almond Bars are more like an almond brittle with delicious flavors of almond, chocolate chips and a hint of coffee.
+And, crispy cookies, just like these Chocolate Chip Cookie Brittle.
+These sheet pan chocolate chip cookie bars are more like a brittle with delicious flavors of almond, chocolate chips and a hint of coffee.
+They are the perfect treat.

 This recipe uses a jelly roll pan to make a huge sheet of thin, crisp almond cookies.
 The batter is pressed thin so that a buttery toffee type cookie is formed during baking.
 You can be precise, and cut these into symmetrical almond bars or if you like walking on the wild side, wait until they cool, and break into jagged, asymmetrical almond brittle.